England and Scotland, united against racism

 .

-The gesture of kneeling as a form of protest against racism was born in 2016, when American football player Colin Kaepernick decided that he could not proudly listen to the anthem of a country that he says oppresses blacks.
+The gesture of kneeling as a form of protest against racism was born in 2016, when American football player Colin Kaepernick decided that he could not proudly listen to the anthem of a country that, according to him, oppresses blacks.

 This gesture arose in a context of closed-door matches, so racist fans could only complain via social media or on the couch at home.
 The first of these options was exploited to the maximum, with continuous insults to black footballers, leading the Premier to the extreme of asking the platforms for serious actions against individuals who were dispatched at ease after the anonymity of the network.